bogstandard/Saka/README.md

 ## License

-This project has No License - see the [No License](https://choosealicense.com/no-permission/) file for details (pretty much: Don't touch until I change this or give you expressed permission)
+This project has no license - see the [No License](https://choosealicense.com/no-permission/) file for details.

 This will change in future, I'm aware this is a miserable way to have things - I don't like it either.